fbpx

 Wildlife Viewing

-The park is home to a diverse array of wildlife, including black bears, mountain goats, and a variety of bird species, making it a great destination for wildlife viewing and birdwatching.
+The park is home to a diverse array of wildlife, including black bears, mountain goats, and a variety of bird species, making it an excellent destination for wildlife viewing and birdwatching.

 North Cascades National Park Distance from Seattle